nshafer/django-hashid-field/README.rst

 AutoHashidField.

-**Please note** that changing any of these values *will* affect the obfuscation of the integers that are stored in the database, and will affect what are "valid" hashids.
+**Please note** that changing any of these values *will* affect the obfuscation of the integers that are stored in the database, and will change what are considered "valid" hashids.
 If you have links or URLs that include your HashidField values, then they will stop working after changing any of these values.
+It's highly advised that you don't change any of these settings once you publish any references to your field.

 salt
 ~~~~